 The book includes chapters on team building, personal effectiveness, staff recruitment, performance management, employment issues, implementing change, and career management.

-Tips and advice from the Chartered Accountants' Benevolent Association on dealing with work-related issues.
+Advice from the Chartered Accountants' Benevolent Association on dealing with work-related issues.

 Mentoring and executive coaching